-COAs 11 Institute Innovative Protection of DoD System Design and Operational Information -MT Minimize and obscure the dissemination of system design information, even within the design and build teams, but especially with vendors and contractors.
+COAs 1 Institute Innovative Protection of DoD System Design and Operational Information -MT Minimize and obscure the dissemination of system design information, even within the design and build teams, but especially with vendors and contractors.
 Share what information needs to be shared only as long as needed and no more; utilize technical measures to protect data access and use rights at the file level.
-12 Institute Industry Standard Information Technology (IT) Practices in all Soft- ware Devel- opments -MT Address the full span of software vulnerability through measures in acquisition and operations through full life cycle continuous security and risk reduction practices from con- cept through retirement.
-Determine where and for what programs or missions it is rec- ommended or necessary to require submission of a Software Bill of Materials (SBOM) and require a documented Secure Software Design Life Cycle (SSDL).
-13 Require Vulnerability Monitoring, Coordinating, and Sharing across the Supply Chain of Command -MT The NSIC should serve as the focal point to aggregate vul- nerability information across all sources of public and private source information, including Defense intelligence and other IC content.
-Each Service component in both acquisition and sustainment should look for and coordinate information sharing among themselves and with designated software vulnerability infor- mation sharing mechanisms such as Common Vulnerabili- ties and Exposures (CVE), Information Sharing and Analysis Organizations (ISAOs), United States Computer Emergency Readiness Team (US-CERT), National Telecommunications and Information Administration (NTIA), and Department of Justice (DOJ).
+2 Institute Industry Standard Information Technology (IT) Practices in all Soft- ware Devel- opments -MT Address the full span of software vulnerability through measures in acquisition and operations through full life cycle continuous security and risk reduction practices from concept through retirement.
+Determine where and for what programs or missions it is recommended or necessary to require submission of a Software Bill of Materials (SBOM) and require a documented Secure Software Design Life Cycle (SSDL).
+3 Require Vulnerability Monitoring, Coordinating, and Sharing across the Supply Chain of Command -MT The NSIC should serve as the focal point to aggregate vulnerability information across all sources of public and private source information, including Defense intelligence and other IC content.
+Each Service component in both acquisition and sustainment should look for and coordinate information sharing among themselves and with designated software vulnerabilities and Exposures (CVE), Information Sharing and Analysis Organizations (ISAOs), United States Computer Emergency Readiness Team (US-CERT), National Telecommunications and Information Administration (NTIA), and Department of Justice (DOJ).
 14 Advocate for Tax Incentives and Private Insurance Initiatives -LT Work with Congress to provide tax incentives for contractors that invest in cyber and supply chain assurance, which is independently and routinely evaluated.
 Promote contractor use of cyber and supply chain insurance with government excess liability coverage.
-15 For Resil- ience, Employ Failsafe Mechanisms to Backstop Mission Assurance -LT For every critical function for which the consequence of an attack is denial of mission execution, develop means to exe- cute the mission in a degraded state while under attack.
-Utilize "uncorrelated means" of accomplishing the missions in system and subsystem designs and diversity at the compo- nent, Service, or enterprise levels.
+15 For Resilience, Employ Failsafe Mechanisms to Backstop Mission Assurance -LT For every critical function for which the consequence of an attack is denial of mission execution, develop means to execute the mission in a degraded state while under attack.
+Utilize "uncorrelated means" of accomplishing the missions in system and subsystem designs and diversity at the component, Service, or enterprise levels.